silam/Vue-AWSAmplify-RestaurantDepot/README.md

 - Run amplify init to configure project name and environment

+- Run amplify add auth to use authentication

+- Run amplify push to create resources in AWS Account

+- Run amplify status to check status of the newly created AWS Cognito User Pool

 ### Compiles and hot-reloads for development
 ```
 npm run serve